Sienci-Labs/Resources/_README.md

 - anyone can [comment or contribute to them](#contributing)
 - all our writing work and pictures can be available as plainly as possible for others to see or use
 - if you'd like to copy any text or pictures you just need to give us credit and use the same [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license
-- we chose this license to guarantee the most long-term benefit to all CNC hobbyists since it ensure the things we all work hard on together stays open to the public
+- we chose this license to guarantee the most long-term benefit to all CNC hobbyists since it ensures that the things we all work hard on together stays open to the public

 # Contributing
 Do you want to make [simple](#simple) edits, or something more [in-depth](#in-depth)?